A Travel Price Comparison for Families, Couples, and Backpackers Paphos vs. Crete for Attractions, Food, Resorts, and Beaches

 When comparing the travel costs between Paphos and Crete, we can see that Crete is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Crete is bigger, and its population is about 16.7 times larger than the population of Paphos.
-When comparing the population of Paphos vs. Crete, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Crete has a larger population, and is about 20 times larger than the population of Paphos.
+When comparing the sizes of Paphos and Crete, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.